-Sacramento Injury Attorney Helps Victims of Serious Truck Accidents Involving Override & Underride Trucking Accidents
+Sacramento Injury Attorneys Helping Victims Of Serious Truck Accidents

 Because trucks are so much larger and higher off the ground than other cars, override and underride accidents can occur:

 When cars and SUV’s collide with each other, the bumpers and crumple zones are able to absorb some of the impact.
-With semi-trucks however, a car’s hood is able to fit under the truck making the passenger compartment the first thing to hit the truck.
-If you’ve been injured from a truck accident, contact an experienced injury attorney for help.
+With semi trucks, however, a car’s hood is able to fit under the truck making the passenger compartment the first thing to hit the truck.
+If you’ve been injured from a truck accident, contact an experienced injury attorney at The Weinberger Law Firm for help.

 Underride truck accidents can easily rip off the top of a passenger vehicle completely, making it extremely dangerous for the passenger as the point of impact will typically be at the head level.
 According to the National Highway Transportation Safety Administration, nearly half of all fatal car-truck accidents are deadly underride accidents.
 These types of accidents increase the risk that passengers will suffer severe, if not fatal, head or brain injuries.
 If you or someone you know has suffered or died in an underride or override truck collision, contact an experienced attorney who can represent you and get the compensation you deserve.

 These types of accidents occur because of many different factors, some of which are avoidable.
 For example, a truck may be too closely following a car, making it impossible for the trucker to brake quickly enough causing an override accident.
 Or if a truck is making a turn and while doing so, the trailer smashes into a vehicle to the side of the truck.
 Underride accidents could occur if a passenger vehicle is tailgating a truck or getting too close to the side of a trailer.

 To avoid these types of accidents, all drivers should make sure to leave adequate distance between other vehicles and trucks.
 Never pass trucks on the right side and always make sure that you are not in the driver’s blind spot.